Hope or Joke?

 Sounds a little bleak doesn’t it?

-Most people (you may have been one of them) knew going in that setting a New Year’s resolutions equates to about 50% joke and 50% hope.
+Most people (you may have been one of them) know going in that setting New Year’s Resolutions equates to about 50% joke and 50% hope.
 What they don’t know is that setting a half ass resolution and stating it out loud can have a profound negative psycho-emotional impact on their ability to set and achieve more serious goals in the future.

 Out of 52% of the participants in a recent resolution research study who were absolutely confident of their ability to achieve success only 12% ever actually achieved their goals.

 When done incorrectly goal setting can seriously undermine a goal setter’s confidence, motivation, and ability to achieve what they want.

 I’m not suggesting that we stop setting “New Year’s Resolutions” altogether.
 What I am suggesting, if you’re serious about achieving them is that you think about what you resolve to achieve in advance and then form them as real, specific and obtainable goals long before stating them out laud over a bottle of Dom.

 You’d increase your chances of success if you waited until New Year’s day or later to work on your resolutions (providing you aren’t to hung over) and follow some form of goal setting strategy before declaring your resolutions for the New Year.

 For years the more serious of the resolution setters have been using what is called the S.M.A.R.T. goals criteria to guide the process of taking it from desire to goal and giving it some legs.
 But in many cases the S.M.A.R.T. criteria falls short in providing the needed psychological/emotional map for reaching the final destination.